IngridKJ/momentum_balance_inertia/README.md

 ### "Old" runscripts
 * [2D_static_analytical_comparison](./2D_static_analytical_comparison.py) is a
   successfull attempt at MMS with static momentum balance equation.

+## Utility material
+A collection of utility material is found within the [utils](./utils/) directory:
+* [anisotropy mixins](./utils/anisotropy_mixins.py) contains mixins for anisotropic stiffness tensors.
+* [stiffness tensors](./utils/stiffness_tensors.py) contains a fourth order stiffness tensor object for a transversely isotropic material.
+* [utility functions](./utils/utility_functions.py) contains mostly functions related to analytical solution expressions and fetching subdomain-related quantities (that I think are not already covered by PorePy functions, I might be mistaken)

+Refer to the files within the directory for more details about the specific contents.

 ## Sanity check
 Before the convergence rates for the dynamic momentum balance were as expected, a